David Alton: Support for Hong Kong

-Alton has supported the rights and freedoms of those in Hong Kong, during the 2019–20 Hong Kong protests and regarding the National Security Law imposed by Beijing in June 2020, and its associated clampdowns.
-In reaction to pro-Beijing lawmaker Junius Ho's actions regarding women and the LGBT+ community, as well as Ho's alleged support of the Yuen Long attackers, Alton worked with Luke de Pulford to pressure Anglia Ruskin University into rescinding the honorary doctoral degree it had conferred on Ho.
-The degree was withdrawn on 29 October 2019.

-During the 2019 Hong Kong Polytechnic University conflict, he issued a statement calling for the end to police violence and criticising Chief Executive Carrie Lam.
+Alton has supported the rights and freedoms of those in Hong Kong, including during the 2019–20 Hong Kong protests and regarding the National Security Law imposed by Beijing in June 2020, and was among parliamentarians from both Houses who questioned the appropriateness of UK Supreme Court justices continuing to sit on Hong Kong's courts following the imposition of the National Security Law.
+In reaction to actions by pro-Beijing lawmaker, Junius Ho, regarding women and the LGBT+ community – and Ho's alleged support of the Yuen Long attackers – Alton and others pressured Anglia Ruskin University into rescinding the honorary degree it had conferred on Ho.
+It was withdrawn in October 2019.
+During the 2019 Hong Kong Polytechnic University conflict, Alton called for the end to police violence, criticising Hong Kong's then chief executive, Carrie Lam.